MRC-FLEETMAN-MS-MAIN/AngularWebapp/README.md

 Regarding the frontend web microservice, the angualr application was deployed in a nginx container which act as a static web server and  Reverse proxy.
 The K8S deployment of the same fleetman management system is done in another organziation and the link for the same is <a href="https://github.com/fleetmanMS-K8S"> K8S Fleetman management system deployment </a>

+The commands used to construct docker images and containers have been put in the <a> href="https://github.com/MRC-FLEETMAN-MS-MAIN/AngularWebapp/blob/master/MS_Info.docxtext" </a> file which can be reffered while deploying and building the system.